wolfaholic/bloomtech_web-sprint-challenge-build-a-web-api/README.md

 * Designed and created a web API to manage the following resources: 'projects and 'actions'
 * Was successful in getting all my tests to pass meeting MVP

-**In this project I used the following skills**: Node.JS | Express | Server Side Routing, Express Middleware and Deployment of an API to Heroku
+**In this project I used the following skills**: Node.JS | Express | Server Side Routing, Express Middleware